osamuaoki/bss/README.md

 You can use verbose "bss -v BASE" command to print current effective configuration parameters without side effects.

 This "bss" command can use systemd logger.
-If usedm you can check results of its recent invocations with:
+When used, the log of its invocations can be viewed with:

 * $ journalctl -a -b -t bss
 * $ journalctl -f -t bss